Are the cities of South Africa water scarce?

 How is water scarcity defined?

-Water scarcity is defined as a ratio = Human consumption divided by available water supply.
+Water scarcity is defined as a ratio = Human consumption divided by available supply.

 In short more people and less available water supply will mean that it's a scarce commodity.